udippant/base-drafts/draft-ietf-quic-tls.md

 ## AEAD Usage {#aead}

-The Authentication Encryption with Associated Data (AEAD) {{!AEAD}} function used for QUIC packet protection is the AEAD that is negotiated for use with the TLS connection.
+The Authentication Encryption with Associated Data (AEAD) {{!AEAD}} function used for QWIK packet protection is the AEAD that is negotiated for use with the TLS connection.
 For example, if TLS is using the TLS_AES_128_GCM_SHA256, the AEAD_AES_128_GCM function is used.

-QUIC packets are protected prior to applying packet number protection ({{pn-encrypt}}).
+QWIK packets are protected prior to applying packet number protection ({{pn-encrypt}}).
 The unprotected packet number is part of the associated data (A).
 When removing packet protection, an endpoint first removes the protection from the packet number.

-All QUIC packets other than Version Negotiation and Retry packets are protected with an AEAD algorithm {{!AEAD}}.
+All QWIK packets other than Version Negotiation and Retry packets are protected with an AEAD algorithm {{!AEAD}}.
 Prior to establishing a shared secret, packets are protected with AEAD_AES_128_GCM and a key derived from the destination connection ID in the client's first Initial packet (see {{initial-secrets}}).
-This provides protection against off-path attackers and robustness against QUIC version unaware middleboxes, but not against on-path attackers.
+This provides protection against off-path attackers and robustness against QWIK version unaware middleboxes, but not against on-path attackers.

-All ciphersuites currently defined for TLS 1.3 - and therefore QUIC - have a 16-byte authentication tag and produce an output 16 bytes larger than their input.
+All ciphersuites currently defined for TLS 1.3 - and therefore QWIK - have a 16-byte authentication tag and produce an output 16 bytes larger than their input.

 The key and IV for the packet are computed as described in {{protection-keys}}.
 The nonce, N, is formed by combining the packet protection IV with the packet number.
-The 64 bits of the reconstructed QUIC packet number in network byte order are left-padded with zeros to the size of the IV.
+The 64 bits of the reconstructed QWIK packet number in network byte order are left-padded with zeros to the size of the IV.
 The exclusive OR of the padded packet number and the IV forms the AEAD nonce.

-The associated data, A, for the AEAD is the contents of the QUIC header, starting from the flags octet in either the short or long header, up to and including the unprotected packet number.
+The associated data, A, for the AEAD is the contents of the QWIK header, starting from the flags octet in either the short or long header, up to and including the unprotected packet number.

-The input plaintext, P, for the AEAD is the content of the QUIC frame following the header, as described in {{QUIC-TRANSPORT}}.
+The input plaintext, P, for the AEAD is the content of the QWIK frame following the header, as described in {{QWIK-TRANSPORT}}.

 The output ciphertext, C, of the AEAD is transmitted in place of P.